apache/pekko-projection/docs/src/main/paradox/kafka.md

 ## Mergeable Offset

 The offset type for a projection is determined by the @apidoc[SourceProvider] that's used.
-Akka Projections supports a variety of offset types.
+Apache Pekko Projections supports a variety of offset types.
 In most cases an event is associated with a single offset row in the projection implementation's offset store, but the @apidoc[KafkaSourceProvider$] uses a special type of offset called a @apidoc[MergeableOffset].

 @apidoc[MergeableOffset] allows us to read and write a map of offsets to the projection offset store.